amarc/dns/README.md

-DNS for sportsport.ba using https://dns-api.com/
+DNS for domains using https://dns-api.com/